IHE/RAD.IRA/input/pagecontent/rad-x7.md

 #### 2:3.X7.4.1 Unsubscribe Session Request Message

-The Sender sends a session unsubscription request to the Manager.
+The Sender sends a unsubscribe request to the Manager.
 The Sender shall support sending such messages to more than one Manager.

 The Manager shall support handling such messages from more than one Sender.